 I’m portraying rifts in space, time and point-of-view – looking at a setting from multiple perspectives simultaneously.
 Showing imagined lines of force and revealing unseen intersections and influences.

 The cubists would view an object from a closely grouped collection of physical and temporal perspectives.
 What I’m doing enlarges on that concept of mixed perspectives by widening the range and focus.
 Not multiple views a few paces apart, but multiple views in widely differing directions and scales.

 When you look at infrared or ultraviolet imagery you see objects encoded with information that a “normal” view does not reveal.
-By bringing together multiple images and shapes, I’m creating/revealing extra information and connections.
+By bringing together multiple images and shapes, I’m creating/revealing extra information and constructing imagined connections.

 Group show at iFell Gallery, Bloomington, IN